locomotivecms/engine/README.md

-Successful enviroment on Ubunutu using Orcal Virtual Box:
+Following are instruction on how to set up a development enviroment on an Ubunutu Operating System using Orcal Virtual Box:

 Download Orcal VirtualBox on your actual machine: https://www.virtualbox.org/wiki/Downloads